techidaily/site-ai-topics/source/_posts/new-easy-steps-to-make-a-talking-avatar-with-ai-from-any-photos-for-2024.md

 ![How to record and send talking Memoji](https://images.wondershare.com/virbo/article/2024/02/how-to-make-memoji-talk-3.jpg)

-But if you want to share your **talking Memoji** outside of the Messages app, you can save the recording to your camera roll and then share it through other messaging apps or social media platforms.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+But if you want to share your **talking Memoji** outside of the Messages app, you can save the recording to your camera roll and then share it through other messaging apps or social media platforms.

 ## Part 4\.
 How To Make Your Memoji Image Talks